jscoq/jscoq/README.md

 ### Reporting Bugs ###

 Feel free to use the issue tracker.
-Please include your browser/OS/user-agent and command line options.
+Please include your browser/OS/user-agent and any command-line options.

 ### Contact and on-line help ###